ImGabe/dotfiles/README.md

 ## Desktop

-- [gnome]: Desktop environment that aims to be simple and easy to use;
+- Pantheon: is the desktop environment of elementary OS.
+It is written in Vala, using GTK 3 and Granite.

 ## Technologies